akridata-ai/akride-examples/README.md

 ## Examples

-We provide a few examples below in a form of a notebook and Python code:
+A few examples are provided below in a form of a Notebook and Python code:

 1. **Dataset Creation** - [Notebook](notebooks/create_dataset.ipynb), [Python](python_examples/create_dataset.py)

-   This notebook contains basic code to register a dataset on Data Explorer.
-Once completed, you'll see this on the web interface:
+   Register a dataset on Data Explorer.
+Once completed, you can see this on the web interface:

    ![Local Image](gallery/create_dataset.png)